oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

     zone
 ```

-The values MUST be used as follows:
+The values SHALL be used as follows:

 - `none`: No restart required.
 - `vulnerable_component`: Only the vulnerable component (as given by the